Alaska

 ## 2 AR_coef ~ 1 2997 0.1503 5.014e-05 12805 NA NA

-The t-tests show that the trend in NDVI, for all land-cover classes, was not statistically different from zero, meaning that NDVI did not show a statistically significant trend in any land-cover class.
-The F-test (ANOVA table), however, shows that time trends in NDVI differ among the land-cover classes.
-The better fit of the model with land-cover classes can also be seen in the increase in the likelihood (logLik) compared to the intercept-only model.
+The t-tests show that the trend in NDVI, for all land cover classes, was not statistically different from zero: NDVI did not exhibit a trend in any land cover class.
+The F-test (ANOVA table), however, provides evidence that land class collectively explain some variation in NDVI trends.

 Latitude effects

-Finally, to test the hypothesis that “temporal trends in NDVI differ with latitude”, we can regress the AR coefficient on latitude in our GLS model:
+Finally, to test the hypothesis that “temporal trends in NDVI differ with latitude”, we can regress the AR coefficient on latitude:

 ##